TL;DR

 - Quality: Decent, needs review

-Professional copywriter: $1.5K–$3K (persuasive copy, SEO optimization)
+Professional copywriter: $1.5K–$3K (persuasive copy, SEO-ready writing)

 - Quality: High conversion rates, engaging tone